 How to save money on transportation

 Being flexible is what really pays when it comes to transportation and air travel in particular.
 Travel outside of peak season if you can.
-If you can't, fares might still be cheaper during certain times of the week and even hours of the day, so check websites like Skyscanner, and Google Travel that allows you to see a whole month and all the options on any given date.
+If you can't, fares might still be cheaper during certain times of the week and even hours of the day, so check websites like Skyscanner and Google Flights that allow you to see a whole month and all the options on any given date.

-If you have several airports in the vicinity of your home (or in the vicinity of your destination) compare the prices between the different options.
-For example, flying to Mykonos and taking the ferry to Santorini might still end up being way cheaper than flying from your home airport straight to Santorini.
+If there are several airports in the vicinity of your home (or in the vicinity of your destination) compare the prices between the different options.
+For example, flying to Mykonos and taking the ferry to Santorini might end up being way cheaper than flying from your home airport straight to Santorini.

-We use and recommend the following online travel agents and service providers for all our travel needs:
+We use and recommend the following online travel agents and service providers for our transportation needs:

 To find good flight deals, we use one-stop travel sites or travel aggregators.
 Each shows the cheapest airfares on any given day, so you can choose to fly a day/week/month earlier or later, pending your flexibility.